-The Freeform family drama featuring a lesbian couple, their biological son and four foster children struck a chord when it featured the youngest same-sex kiss on television.
-Foster child Jude smooched Conner, opening a Pandora's box of teen emotions and leading to one angry father.
+The Freeform family drama about a lesbian couple, their biological son and four foster children struck a chord when it featured the youngest same-sex kiss on television.
+Foster child Jude (portrayed by actor Hayden Byerly) smooched Conner (Gavin MacIntosh), opening a Pandora's box of teen emotions and leading to one angry father.

-The "Good Morning America" anchor who moved us to tears while touring her hometown during Hurricane Katrina, won an Arthur Ashe Courage Award at the 2013 Espy's, and bravely battled a rare blood disorder in front of us all came out to the world in 2015.
-Roberts publicly acknowledged her long-time girlfriend, becoming one of the nation's first openly gay news anchors.
+The "Good Morning America" anchor, who moved us to tears while touring her hometown in the aftermath of Hurricane Katrina, won an Arthur Ashe Courage Award at the 2013 ESPYs.
+Two years later, the woman who bravely battled a rare blood disorder in front of us all came out to the world.
+Roberts publicly acknowledged her long-time girlfriend in 2015, becoming one of the nation's first openly gay news anchors.

-ABC's hilarious sitcom, now in its second season, features a family coming to terms with real life situations and the fresh outing of gay teenager Kenny O'Neal.
-It's as fresh and frank as it is funny.
+ABC's hilarious sitcom featured a family coming to terms with real life situations and the fresh outing of gay teenager Kenny O'Neal (Noah Galvin).
+It's was as fresh and frank as it was funny.